Apparently, that is the mantra of the International Olympic Committee as well.

 ancient Olympic Games.
 Staged in

-a massive stadium with a appeal even for
+a massive stadium with an appeal even for

 my wife.
-She likes the running the most.
+She likes running events the most.

 triathlon (swimming, biking, running)--Particularly